Position: Vice-Provost (Research), Victoria University of Wellington, previously University of Auckland.

 In 2018 Margaret was selected as a Trustee of the RCW Eureka Trust Board.
 The Eureka!
 Trust aims to increase young New Zealanders interest in science, technology, engineering and mathematics (STEM).
 In addition to this the Eureka!
 Trust seeks to foster young leaders who will help to bring about Sir Paul Callaghan's vision of making “New Zealand, the most beautiful, stimulating and exciting place in the world in which to live”.

-At the end of July 2018 Professor Hyland will take up the role of Vice-Provost (Research) at Victoria University of Wellington.
+At the end of July 2018 Professor Hyland took up the role of Vice-Provost (Research) at Victoria University of Wellington.

 Nature of science